 Greenhouse tomatoes during the winter months and early spring.

 Eastern Carolina Organics aka Happy Dirt - Durham, NC - we are so lucky to have ECO in the area, formed out of a grant from CFSA, ECO is a wonderful source for certified organic produce from the state of NC.
-We have purchased ramps from the NC mountains, local shiitakes grown in Durham, strawberries, blueberries, pesticide-free apples, muscadines, and more.
+We have purchased ramps from the NC mountains, local shiitakes grown in Durham, organic strawberries, organic blueberries, pesticide-free apples, organic persimmons, and more.

 Bardenhagen Farm, Lake Leelanau, MI - Ginger Bardenhagen and Ryan Eby